thrackle-io/rules-engine/docs/src/src/client/application/data/IDataModule.sol/interface.IDataModule.md

 ### confirmOwner

-*this function confirms a new appManagerAddress that was put in storageIt can only be confirmed by the proposed address*
+*This function confirms a new appManagerAddress that was put in storage.
+It can only be confirmed by the proposed address*

 ```solidity